Remi Golębiowski and Izabela Wojcik

 © Barbara Scrivens, 2017

-THANKS TO THE NORTH AUCKLAND RESEARCH CENTRE IN THE TAKAPUNA LIBRARY FOR THE LOAN OF AUDIO RECORDING EQUIPMENT.
+THE NORTH AUCKLAND RESEARCH CENTRE IN THE TAKAPUNA LIBRARY FOR THE LOAN OF AUDIO RECORDING EQUIPMENT.

 KAIKOURA PHOTOGRAPH SUPPLIED BY REMI AND IZABELA.